User Guide

 Example confidential builtin call:

-The worker decrypts that JSON object inside the TEE, merges it into the request, executes it, and returns the callback-ready result envelope.
+The worker decrypts that JSON object inside the TEE, merges it into the request, executes it, and returns the kernel-ready result envelope.

 3. Privacy Oracle Usage